________________

 For this project, I collaborated with Dr. Antonio S. Hales, a Chilean astrophysicist at the Atacama Large Millimeter/Submillimeter Array (ALMA).

 Dr. Hales provided detailed stellar data, which formed the foundation of the project's audiovisual elements.
-He also offered essential guidance in interpreting and processing this data, ensuring its accurate transformation into visual representations.
+He also offered essential guidance in interpreting and processing this data, ensuring its accurate transformation into visual representations

 Sonifying Stellar Spectra